just-the-docs/just-the-docs-tests/_styling/nested.md

 ---
-title: Lists of lists ✅
+title: Lists of lists
 ---

 # Lists of lists

-## Ordered list numbering ✅
+## Ordered list numbering

+Check that the labels on the ordered lists shown below are correct. ✅

 1. Ordered List 1
     * Unordered List 1